We want to #stoptheseizures.”

-Virginia Parents For Medical Marijuana is a parental advocacy group composed of concerned parents with the mission of educating the public on the benefits of medical cannabis as a treatment for intractable epilepsy.
+Virginia Parents For Medical Marijuana/Stop The Seizures Virginia is a parental advocacy group composed of concerned parents with the mission of educating the public on the benefits of medical cannabis as a treatment for intractable epilepsy.
 Approximately 1 million of the 3 million Americans affected by epilepsy have seizures that are not controlled by regular medication, and this is the case for our children.
 Most have multiple types of seizures every day, varying in intensity and length from seconds to hours.
 The seizures take a toll on the children’s over-all health, ability to function, and quality of life.
 These children also have a ten times increased risk for sudden death(SUDEP – Sudden Unexpected Death in Epilepsy).

 We have tried numerous different types of medications, diets and treatments, but our children are still having seizures.